dazhengg/Parker/final_documentation.md

 5. Swipe right to set up the clock(count up timer) to record the time after the user left their cars.
 6. Auto recognition when users are parking in a parking structure.
 7. Chat rooms for people to communicate on a real time basis, useful when users are leaving their spaces.
-8. Parking information storage
+8. Parking information storage.
+9. Introduaction view design and implement.

 # Highlights for each group member
 > Zekai Zhao
 > > 1.
-Fundamental features 1,2,8
+Fundamental features 1,2,8,9
 > > 2.
 Extraordianry maintenance of the App, Special thanks.

 > Lihang Pan